 Include your new address, phone number, and updated rabies tag.
 Be sure the collar that the tags are on is well-fitting and secure so that they don’t slip out of it in a moment of panic.

 Even if your pet is microchipped, it’s important for them to wear a collar, if possible.
-If they do get loose during the move or in your new neighborhood, this puts your contact details immediately in the fingertips of whomever finds them.
+If they do get loose during the move or in your new neighborhood, this puts your contact details immediately at the fingertips of whoever finds them.

 Organize Your Vet Records

 If you’re moving to a new city that will require finding a new veterinarian, be sure to get all of your vet records from the previous office.
 While you’re there, you can ask your vet for a recommendation of an office in your new town.
 If your pet is naturally nervous or high-stress, also consider talking to your vet about a sedative or stress-reducing medication for the move.

 Get Fido and Fluffy Used to Their Travel Accommodations

 If your pet is traveling in a new carrier, or not used to traveling by car, get them used to their moving accommodations in the days ahead of your move.
 Leave a new carrier out in an area of your house where your pets can sniff it, rub on it, lie in it, and get comfortable with it.
 If they’ve not had many car trips and you are traveling a long-distance in the car, take short trips around your neighborhood so they can get used to the sensation of driving.

 Prepare a Pet Kit